spacestation13/DMByExample/src/objs/basic_types.md

 #### Turfs

 A turf (`/turf/`is essentially the tile itself.
 They can't be moved, only replaced with new ones (which removes the old one).
 Depending on what game or what server you're running, these are generally used as floors, walls and windows (although, of course, it varies).
-When you do src.loc on an atom, the return value usually the turf.
+> Note: the return value of .loc on an atom is usually the turf that the atom is on.
 Unless its location is null, of course.

 ```dm
 /turf/wall